noir-lang/noir/docs/docs/developers/tutorials/writing_token_contract.md

 Step 1.
 Private Execution

-Users provide inputs and execute locally on a their device for privacy reasons.
+Users provide inputs and execute locally on their device for privacy reasons.
 Outputs of the private execution are commitment and nullifier updates, a proof of correct execution and any return data to pass to the public execution context.

 Step 2.
 Public Execution